 The Country Music Hall of Fame® and Museum is a 501(c)(3) nonprofit educational organization and does not participate in the election.
 Through a licensing agreement with the CMA, the museum exhibits the bronze plaques commemorating membership in the museum’s Hall of Fame Rotunda.

 Frequently Asked Questions

-As of May 2022, there are 146 members of the Country Music Hall of Fame.
-The most recently announced members-elect—Joe Galante, Jerry Lee Lewis, and Keith Whitley—will become the 147th, 148th, and 149th members when they are inducted in the Medallion Ceremony in October 2022.
+As of October 2022, there are 149 members of the Country Music Hall of Fame.
+The most recently announced members—Joe Galante, Jerry Lee Lewis, and Keith Whitley—became the 147th, 148th, and 149th members inducted in the Medallion Ceremony in October 2022.
 In some cases, a Hall of Fame member is a duo (such as the Judds and Brooks & Dunn) or a group (such as Alabama and the Jordanaires).

 The CMA elects three new Hall of Fame members each year, unless there is a tie in the voting for a category.
 In that case, both of those who tie are admitted together.
 For example, in 2021, Eddie Bayers and Pete Drake tied in the voting for the Recording and/or Touring Musician category, and both were inducted into the Country Music Hall of Fame.